oplane/ssrfstudy/README.md

 For maximum security, consider an allowlist approach if your use case permits - only allow URLs to specific, known-good destinations rather than trying to block all bad ones.

-## But fixing this one function isn't enough.
+## This isn't the complete fix

+Validating the URL string - even with proper parsing - only protects you at the input layer.
+You also need protection at the network layer.

+Why?
+Because:

+- **DNS rebinding** - a public domain can resolve to `127.0.0.1`.
+The hostname `attacker.com` passes your URL validation, but when `requests.get()` resolves it, the DNS points to localhost.
+- **Redirects** - a legitimate-looking URL can return a 302 redirect to `http://169.254.169.254/`.
+Your validation checked the original URL, not the redirect target.

+To fully mitigate SSRF, you need to validate at request time - after DNS resolution and before the connection is made.
+This typically means:

+- Resolving the hostname yourself and validating the IP before passing it to your HTTP client
+- Disabling redirects or validating each redirect target
+- Using network-level controls (egress filtering, firewall rules) as a backstop

+Input validation catches the obvious cases.
+Network-layer validation catches the clever ones.

-This isn't about blaming the AI - it generated a pattern it's seen thousands of times.
+And this isn't about blaming the AI - it generated a pattern it's seen thousands of times.
 A human would easily have made the exact same mistake.

 The real question is: how do we systematically improve and drive scalable, robust security practices across an entire codebase?